sn0218/social-network-website/README.md

 ![YouTube - Google Chrome 4_8_2022 0_12_24 (2)](https://user-images.githubusercontent.com/48129546/182657878-170a8e07-609e-4645-953f-a066b9cf983d.png)

 ## Description
-The social newtwork website is written in Python Django framework with javascript.
+The social newtwork website is written in Python Django framework with vanilla javascript.
 This website is Twitter-like social web application for users making posts and following users.

 ## Features
 Most of the functions in this social network websites are designed in single-page applications.
- - Compose a new post
+ - Compose a new post and edit post
- - Edit post
  - User Profile Page
  - Follow and unfollow
  - Like and unlike
- - P
+ - Pagination

 ## Getting Started
 ```